carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

-Git has organised the project object in a folder hub as seen above:
+Git has organised the project object in a folder hub structure as seen above:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![png](/images/git20.PNG)

-> The folder ''
+ - The folder ''
 The **'tree'** there represents folder structure